Htet-ThuAung/HelmetDetectionProject/README.md

 - Deploying models for image and real-time webcam detection

+  - Learned how to optimize training with limited GPU resources (batch size = 4, GTX 1050)

+### Limitations
+While the model demonstrates basic helmet detection capabilities, performance is currently limited due to:
+- A relatively small and imbalanced dataset
+- Lack of diversity in background
+- Simple, lightweight model architecture used (SSD MobilenetV2)
+- Developed and trained entirely on a laptop (ASUS TUF FX505DD), with a batch size of 4 due to GPU limitations (NVIDIA GTX 1050).

 ### Future Improvements
 - Add more data(better quality & under various conditions) and improve accuracy